2i2c-org/2i2c-org.github.io/content/blog/2024/project-pythia-cookoff/index.md

 - [University at Albany](../../collaborators/pythia/) (NSF award 2324302): Led the funding acquisition, helped organize and facilitate the event
 - [UCAR](../../collaborators/pythia/) (NSF award 2324303): Led the planning and logistics for the event
+- [Project Pythia](../../../collaborators/pythia) for organizing this workshop.
+- [Jupyter Book](../../../collaborators/jupyter-book/) for providing development and collaboration at this workshop.
 - 2i2c / Code for Science and Society (NSF award 2324304): Provided tailored compute services and on-site support
-- Curvenote: Contributed engineering cycles to MyST MD development.
+- [Curvenote](https://curvenote.com): Contributed engineering cycles to MyST MD development.